We’re honored you’re considering writing for us.

 Most of our readers do the maintenance and upkeep on their own boats.
 The majority of our readers’ boats are fiberglass production sailboats from the 1950s to the 2000s.
-We are about trailer-boats and cruising boats and everything in between.
+We are about trailerable-boats, cruising boats, and everything in between.

 We publish articles focused on pride of ownership and articles that discuss upgrades, maintenance, refits, and restoration of good old boats.
 We also publish sailing stories in which the writer messed up and lived to tell us about it, to teach us what they learned.
 We like thoughtful ruminations on the sailing life.
 We also publish histories of the companies and personalities associated with the sailing industry.

-Though some of our stories might involve cruising, we are not a long distance live-aboard cruising magazine.
+Though some of our stories might involve cruising, like our “Short Voyages” section, we are not a long distance live-aboard cruising magazine covering far off places like the South Pacific.
 Because these themes are well-covered by other magazines, we do not publish:

 - Destination articles